Most hoodies don’t last more than a few years.

 The hoodie you keep is usually the one that feels right.

-Comfort extends lifespan because it increases frequency of wear.
+Comfort extends lifespan because it increases the frequency of wear.

 If something fits your body and your lifestyle, you won’t feel the need to replace it.